wassafr/Candidate-Android/README.md

 ## What are we waiting for ?

 So it's quite simple, imagine that you have to start this new project from scratch.
-The the two first *user stories* that you have to develop are :
+The two first *user stories* that you have to develop are :

 #####*01 :  "As a user, I can browse the complete list of Places."*
 #####*02 :  "As a user, I can see the details of one Place."*